CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 ---
 ## Introduction

-Data files allow you to access information from CSV, JSON or YAML files on your Jekyll website.
+Data files give you access information from CSV, JSON or YAML files on your Jekyll site.
 You can almost treat these files like a database.

-In this example, we have a `contact.html` page which has a map with all the outlets of our Bakery Store.
-At the moment we have one outlet in Wellington but there's other outlets so we need to add more markers.
+In this example, we have a `contact.html` page which has a map with all the outlets of fiction Bakery Stores.
+At the moment there's one outlet in Wellington but there's other outlets so we need to add more markers.

 ![Map one](/images/tutorials/data-files/map-one.png){: .screenshot}

 The source code for the page is available [in the repository](https://github.com/CloudCannon/bakery-store/tree/data-files).
-The part we're  interested in is where the markers are added to a JavaScript array.
+The part we're  interested in is where the markers are added to a JavaScript array:

 {% raw %}
 ~~~javascript